-How to find flexible job opportunities
+How to find part-time job opportunities

-Getting the most out of online jobsites
+Make the most of online jobsites

 On most other job sites you can set up a job alert for the ‘part-time’ category, although you may find vacancies few and far between – especially on industry-specific sites.
-And for other types of flexibility that you may need, depending on your schedule with the person you care for, you’ll need to experiment with setting up a job alert using keywords such as ‘working from home’.
+And if you need other types of flexibility, particularly if you have caring responsibilities to work around, you’ll need to experiment with setting up a job alert using keywords such as ‘working from home’.

 Don’t restrict your search to part-time and flexible jobs

-Finding ‘flexible employers’
+Seek out ‘flexible employers’

 Some employers pride themselves on having a supportive workplace for carers and other groups who need to work flexibly.
 Do some research to track them down, and identify any employers that are of interest to you.
 Then follow the company on LinkedIn and Twitter (many employers tweet their vacancies).
 And check the career page of their website once a week.

 As well as looking out for vacancies on social media, make sure all your accounts are up to date and present you in the best light.
 Employers do check up on candidates.
 Not on LinkedIn yet?
 You need to be there!
 Recruitment agencies regularly use it to source candidates.

 The trick is to tell people you know that you are looking for work, and ask them to listen out for you.
 They might be able to introduce you to friends of friends or make a recommendation on your behalf.
 Mention your job search at the school gates or even at the doctor’s.
 Make and nurture contacts, invest time in them, maybe buy someone a coffee.
 You never know where it might lead.

-Using the carer community
+Use the carer community

-Don’t give up!
+Don’t give up

 Hunting for a job can be a slog at the best of times, let alone if you have the pressure of being a carer to boot.
 But persevere.
-It may feel like a humongous task right now, but you’ll soon get into the habit of applying for roles and mentioning to friends that you’re looking for work.
+It may feel like a huge task right now, but you’ll soon get into the habit of applying for roles and mentioning to friends that you’re looking for work.